 That’s because they know that they will find the perfect assortment of a specific product category in your stores that they are looking for.

 Customers are also less likely to walk out of your store because they could not find what they wanted.
-Dynamic clustering considers the specific customers for that store(s) needs and wants and their shopping behaviour.
+Dynamic clustering considers the specific customer's needs and wants and their shopping behavior.

-For example, a customer who is looking for a travel-sized shampoo will go to a retailer which they know has a very wide and deep assortment of hair care products - who they know will also stock different sizes of shampoos.
+For example, a customer who is looking for a travel-sized shampoo will go to a retailer that they know has a very wide and deep assortment of hair care products - who they know will also stock different sizes of shampoos.

 2. What are the signs that you don’t have the right product mix?